R2Northstar/NorthstarWiki/CONTRIBUTING.md

    Otherwise, you can have them simply remove/disable the mod causing issues (especially important if the mod is out of date or installing a dependency didn't cause it to work).
 You can piece together what mod it is by looking at the file name that causes the error (for example, the first screenshot earlier says `ui/hud_revamp_settings.nut` meaning HUD Revamp is causing the issue, and the second screenshot says `s2_wg_overhaul.nut` which means WarGames Overhaul).
 The file names will not always line up with the exact mod name, and some are named different things entirely.
 For cases like these, try to check the last loaded folder before the error occurs, such as the following:

-      Here, we see that a folder named `s2.WarGamesOverhaul` is causing issues.
+      Here, we see that a folder named `s2.WarGamesOverhaul` is the last loading folder before a file is causing issues.
 This makes it quite easy to debug what it is.
 You should also try to search for these on [Thunderstore](https://northstar.thunderstore.io/package/) to see if you can find any abbreviations/shortened names for mods, and what the mod's actual name is.
+9 times out of 10, this method will work, however this isn't always the case.

    ![image](https://github.com/CooldudePUGS/NorthstarWiki/assets/70904206/454aa343-ac09-4ed4-ab0d-9465d04551d2)